I’ve spent this last weekend gripped reading Quiet: The power of introverts in a world that can’t stop talking.

 It reassures me to know that, to a large degree, reaction to stimuli is down to the way my brain functions, and it’s been that way since I was born.
 That’s some pressure off my shoulders, right there!

-Later in the book, Cain looks more at how extroverts and introverts think, how to talk to members of the opposite type (useful!), and when to act more extroverted than you really are (practicing pseudo-extrovert skills that, while unnatural, frankly you have to in order to ‘pass’ in an extrovert-geared world).
+Later in the book, Cain looks more at how extroverts and introverts think, how to talk to members of the opposite type, and when to act more extroverted than you really are (practicing pseudo-extrovert skills that, while unnatural, frankly you need to in order to ‘pass’ in a world tailored to extroverts).

 There’s also a section on a parenting quiet kids, which I skipped much of.